pudly/schmopera-hugo/content/articles/aria-guides-vedrai-carino.md

 </figure>

-* The way you come in here **(6)** is in mid-phrase with the orchestra, all of you resolving at "quà".
+* This entrance **(6)** is in the middle of an ongoing phrase with the orchestra, and all of you resolve at "quà".
 It can be really effective (and affective, even) to start "Toccami" gently, joining the melody already in place.
-Then at all her shouts of "sentilo battere", lean again on the Italian rhythm to make this phrase exciting.
+Then, at all her shouts of "sentilo battere", lean again on the Italian rhythm to make this phrase exciting.
 Italians say, "**Sen**-ti-lo", so try putting that into Mozart's rhythms - it'll be fun, trust me.

 <figure data-type="image">{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1569086405/media/2019/09/AriaGuide-Vedrai-p5_yskzdu.png){{% /md %}}